narcisolobo/wos-csharp/02-oop/ClassesExercise/README.md

 `Balance`: If an amount is given, the balance of the account should initially be set to that amount; otherwise, the balance should start at $0.
 This is a parameter with a default value.

 **Methods of the `BankAccount` Class**
-- `Deposit(int amount)`: increases the account balance by the given amount
+- `Deposit(double amount)`: increases the account balance by the given amount
-- `Withdraw(int amount)`: decreases the account balance by the given amount *if there are sufficient funds*.
+- `Withdraw(double amount)`: decreases the account balance by the given amount *if there are sufficient funds*.
 If there is not enough money, print a message `"Insufficient funds: Charging a $5 fee"` and deduct $5
 - `YieldInterest()`: increases the account balance by the current balance * the interest rate (as long as the balance is positive)

 **Override the `ToString()` Method**